 In addition to our public offerings, on March 3, 2015, we commenced a private offering exempt from registration under Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act") and Regulation D promulgated thereunder of up to \$350,000 in shares of our Class D common stock with an indefinite duration (the "Private Offering").
-As of December 31, 2023, we have raised aggregate gross proceeds of \$98,188 in the Private Offering.
-In addition, on October 16, 2019, through our operating partnership, we initiated a program (the "DST Program") to raise up to \$2,000,000 in private placements exempt from registration under Section 4(a)(2) of the Securities Act and Regulation D promulgated thereunder, through the sale of beneficial interests to accredited investors in specific Delaware statutory trusts ("DSTs") holding real properties ("DST Properties"), which may be sourced from our real properties or from third parties.
-As of December 31, 2023, we have raised approximately \$1,116,474 of aggregate gross proceeds from our DST Program.
+As of December 31, 2024, we have raised aggregate gross proceeds of \$98,188 in the Private Offering.
+In addition, on October 16, 2019, through our operating partnership, we initiated a program (the "DST Program") and on August 6, 2024 our board of directors approved an increase to raise up to a total of \$3,000,000 in private placements exempt from registration under Section 4(a)(2) of the Securities Act and Regulation D promulgated thereunder, through the sale of beneficial interests to accredited investors in specific Delaware statutory trusts ("DSTs") holding real properties ("DST Properties"), which may be sourced from our real properties or from third parties.
+As of December 31, 2024, we have raised approximately \$1,702,000 of aggregate gross proceeds from our DST Program.